enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 	               ?
 ServiceOrderRequestsTableRetrieval.GetRows(
 		               new ServiceOrderRequestsTableEqualityConditions.ServiceOrderId( info.ServiceOrderId.Value ) )
 	               : Enumerable.Empty<ServiceOrderRequestsTableRetrieval.Row>();
-var requestLineCount = ComponentStateItem.Create( "requestLineCount", Math.Max( requests.Count(), 1 ), v => v > 0 );
+var requestLineCount = ComponentStateItem.Create( "requestLineCount", Math.Max( requests.Count(), 1 ), v => v > 0, false );
 var addRequestUpdateRegion = new UpdateRegionSet();
 ```

 The first line retrieves existing requests from the database, if we’re updating a service order.
 The second creates a piece of component state.
 And the third creates an `UpdateRegionSet` object that will identify the region of the page that is changing when we add a new request line.

 Let’s look at the arguments to `ComponentStateItem.Create`.
 The first is a unique identifier, which is required because, at this point in page construction, that’s the only way the framework can distinguish state items from each other and immediately provide you with the current value of this item.
 The second argument is the default value of the state item.
-And the third argument is a predicate method that ensures that the item’s current value is in the expected range.
+The third argument is a predicate method that ensures that the item’s current value is in the expected range.
 Since component state is stored on the client side between requests, unexpected incoming values are always possible, just as with form controls.
+The final argument, `false`, specifies that changes to the value of the state item will not be persisted and will never affect what is persisted by the current post-back(s).

 Our next step is adding this as the new second parameter to `addServiceDetailFormItems`: